scality/spark/README.md

 ## Requirements
 We do recommend to run the local instance on the supervisor and adjust accordingly the configuration settings.

 * Memory/cores requirements

-* The more memory/cores you have the fast it is to do the MapReduce but the following should be safe Please adjust it accordingly into the config/config.yml file.
+The more memory/cores you have the faster it is to process the MapReduce but the following should be safe.
+Please adjust it accordingly into the config/config.yml file.

 ```
 spark.executor.cores: 2
 spark.executor.instances: 2